Performance assessment (audit)

 - preparing the performance assessment report

-- any other business process incurring an assessor’s time.
+- any other business process related to the performance assessment incurring a staff member’s time.